 Surveen Chawla’s Pyjama-Themed Baby Shower Was A Fun Affair; Sharad-Keerti, Gazala & Others Attend!

 Television actress Surveen Chawla got married to long-time boyfriend Akshay Thakker in Italy in 2015.
-The actress kept the wedding, a secret until December 2017.
+The actress kept the wedding a secret until December 2017.
 She announced her wedding news on social media by sharing a few pictures from the secret ceremony.
 The actress had announced her pregnancy in the month of November with a heart-melting post.
 The couple is all set to welcome their first baby, which is due this April.
 Recently, the actress, who is in her last trimester, shared a few baby shower pictures.

 Check out pictures from Surveen's baby shower!